nteract/semiotic/public/assets/markdown/xyframe.md

 ### pointClass: { _string_ | _function_ }

-If _pointClass_ is specified, sets the css `class` of each point element.
+Sets the css `class` of each point element.
 This can be a string class name or a function that takes the point data and returns a string.

 ```jsx
 /*String option */